Title: | Using CF-Compliant Calendars with Climate Projection Data |

 A vector indicating the number of days in each month for the vector

-Invalidly specified dates will result in an NA
+.
+Invalidly specified dates will result in

 When working with factors generated by CFfactor()